 What happened

-CNBC reports that OpenAI submitted a confidential S-1 registration statement to the Securities and Exchange Commission, filing that was disclosed publicly on June 8, 2026.
-CNBC places the filing a week after Anthropic submitted a confidential SEC filing and days before SpaceX is set to begin trading.
-The company's public post, as quoted by CNBC, states: "We recently submitted a confidential S-1.
-We expect it to leak so were just announcing it.
+OpenAI disclosed on June 8, 2026 that it recently submitted a confidential S-1 registration statement to the U.S. Securities and Exchange Commission, the paperwork that precedes an initial public offering.
+The company's public post, as quoted by CNBC, reads: "We recently submitted a confidential S-1.
+We expect it to leak so we're just announcing it.
 We have not decided on timing yet; it may be a while because there are things we want to do that are likely easier as a private company.
-But its a complicated set of tradeoffs and this gives us the option to go public sooner if that ends up being best."
-CNBC reports OpenAI has been preparing to go public "as soon as the fourth quarter of this year," and notes ChatGPT now supports more than 900 million weekly active users.
+But it's a complicated set of tradeoffs and this gives us the option to go public sooner if that ends up being best."

 What to watch